Screening technology for wastewater, process water and liquids with Roto-Sieve rotary drum screens

 - gravity feeding as well as pump feeding are possible for the Roto-Sieve drum screen

-Worldwide several thousands of Roto-Sieve rotating drum screens have been installed, enhancing the wastewater treatment process in production plants as well as in municipal wastewater treatment installations.
-Roto-Sieve rotating drum screens have been succesfully implemented in all kinds of industries, such as:
+Worldwide several thousands of Roto-Sieve rotary drum screens have been installed, enhancing the wastewater treatment process in production plants as well as in municipal wastewater treatment installations.
+Roto-Sieve rotary drum screens have been succesfully implemented in all kinds of industries, such as:

 - municipal wastewater treatment plants